AI-Prompt-Genius/AI-Prompt-Genius/docs/Advertise With Us.md

 We understand that every business has unique needs and goals, and we are happy to work with you to create a customized advertising plan that meets your needs.
 If you have any questions about our pricing or advertising opportunities, please don't hesitate to reach out to us at **[aipromptgenius@gmail.com](mailto:aipromptgenius@gmail.com)**.

 ## Available Bookings
-Any dates not marked as "booked" are avaliable for advertising!
+Any dates not marked as "booked" are available for advertising!

 <iframe src="https://calendar.google.com/calendar/embed?src=aipromptgenius%40gmail.com&ctz=America%2FBoise" style="border: 0" width="680" height="525" frameborder="0" scrolling="no"></iframe>